qwertyquerty/skybook/_posts/moon-boots.md

 ## Jump Attack

+> Note: it is also possible to perform moon boots on a mid-air jump slash, gaining just 0.9 units of height for frame 1 MB on the Wii version only

 #### Code

 According to the following code, jump attacks get a 35% vertical speed boost when in a heavy state: